Thank You for downloading Ebook!

 Truein offers a comprehensive workforce management solution designed to address various challenges employers face in managing their employees.
 The face detection attendance system utilizes advanced biometric and face recognition technology to automate attendance tracking, guaranteeing precise and tamper-proof attendance records.
 Managers can monitor attendance in real time, ensuring punctuality and reducing absenteeism.
 It also simplifies the leave management process by providing an intuitive platform for employees to request leave.

-By using Truein, employers can ensure compliance with Oman Labour Law, enhance operational efficiency, and improve overall workforce management.
+By using Truein’s time and attendance system in Oman, employers can ensure compliance with Oman Labour Law, enhance operational efficiency, and improve overall workforce management.

 “Get centralized and foolproof Time & Attendance for your organization”